Key Policies for New Employee & Rehires

 Below are a list of seven particularly important policies that you should review to be successful working at UNH.
 Please take the time to familiarize yourself with these policies and the related expectations of you in your UNH role.

-If you have any questions about these policies or information please reach out to your Human Resources (HR) Partner.
+If you have any questions about any of these policies or information please reach out to your Human Resources (HR) Partner.
 You can identify your HR Partner is by visiting our website at: www.unh.edu/hr/partners or call the HR main desk at 862-0501.